voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 ![](/assets/article_images/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades/example-voting-record-score.png)

-In this case, the elected rep voted ***against*** [HR1 - Tax Cuts and Jobs Act](https://united.vote/l/us115-hr1), matching 87% of their verified constituents on United.
+In this case, the elected rep voted ***nay*** on [HR1 - Tax Cuts and Jobs Act](https://united.vote/l/us115-hr1), matching 87% of their verified constituents on United.

 ![](/assets/article_images/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades/score-formula.png)